sbin-github/MS5607-SPI-master/README.md

 # MS5607-master
-Tested from ESP32 and ESP8266.
+Specifically for the SPI protocol, the code has been tested on both ESP32 and ESP8266 devices.